Overview

 Cloud Forests

-The cloud forests are found on the western and eastern sides of the Andes, and are lush, green, cool and moist, making it a perfect home for mosses which grow on tree trunks, ferns, algae on leaves, and over 4,200 species of very unique, beautiful and exotic orchids including the Monkey Faced orchid and the nameless world's smallest orchid at just over 2 millimeters wide with transparent petals.
+The cloud forests are found on the western and eastern sides of the Andes and are lush, green, cool, and moist, making them a perfect home for mosses, which grow on tree trunks, ferns, algae on leaves, and over 4,200 species of very unique, beautiful, and exotic orchids, including the Monkey-Faced orchid and the nameless world's smallest orchid at just over 2 millimeters wide, with transparent petals.

 Páramo